Recognize fraudulent emails and websites

 You can’t always tell a website is authentic just by looking at the pages, since it’s very easy for scammers to simply copy the real website’s content.
 You need to look at the URL to be sure that you are on the real website.

-With our site, there are a few indicators that tell you it’s really PayPal.
-The URL should start with https:// (not http://) and you should see the web security icon – a lock – in the browser address bar.
+- The URL should start with https:// (not http://) and you should see the web security icon – a lock – in the browser address bar.
 It the URL starts with http or the green lock isn’t present, don’t interact.

-Here’s a few examples of fake PayPal addresses:
+Here are examples of two fake PayPal addresses:

 Real PayPal URLs start with https://www.PayPal.com.
 Sometimes the “www” may be replaced with other letters, but “PayPal.com” should immediately follow.
 The second example includes “PayPal.com," but the website is really hmmmm.com – which is very suspicious.